zionuke/zionuke/README.md

 - 🍥 I enjoy reading books of psychology, literature, sociology, history and ...
 Here are some ideas to get you started:
 -->
 👀 I am a fourth-year college student and I’m looking for a frontend job now.
+👨‍💻 Recently, I have been mainly preparing for written examinations and interviews, so there hasn't been much update.

 **Languages and Tools:**